Don’t mess with a genius

 He descended into the underworld … hiring men to go undercover, interrogating suspects, planting informers in prisons, the works.
 To avoid issues of jurisdiction he got himself appointed Justice of the Peace for nineteen counties surrounding London.
 Most criminals (one is almost tempted to say victims) were entirely unprepared against this kind of systematic prosecution, “utterly unprepared to do battle with the most disciplined mind in Europe”.

-William Chaloner, counterfeiter, confidence trickster, and various things besides, the ingenious man who would one day challenge Sir Isaac Newton, had started small and grown to play the highest stakes.
+William Chaloner, counterfeiter, confidence trickster, and various things besides, the ingenious man who would one day challenge Sir Isaac Newton, had started small.
 He had set out from home — or had been thrown out — as a youth to apprentice under a nail-maker, where he learnt the basics of counterfeiting instead.
 Arriving in London with its oppressively exclusionary guild system, he somehow managed to survive, going through a series of professions including being a quack doctor, progressing to fortune teller, and then becoming a locator of stolen goods, at which he succeeded through the infallible trick of being the one to have stolen them in the first place.

 He printed a couple of pamphlets giving advice to the government on how to prevent counterfeiting — here his expertise was all too evident — and even once gave a speech in parliament.
 Newton ignored him at first and denied him entry even to look at the machines in the mint, until Chaloner lost patience and decided to attack the man himself.
 (He alleged that the mint was making side money by participating in counterfeiting itself.
 The worst part was, some of these accusations were true: some dies had disappeared from the mint.
 Newton was put on trial and forced to defend himself, and nearly lost his job.)